furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 ## Network Stack Initialization Delay

-When using SLAAC ([RFC4862]), an IPv6 host usually needs just one Router Advertisement (RA, [RFC4861]) packet to obtain all information required to complete the host's network configuration.
+When using SLAAC, an IPv6 host typically requires a single RA to acquire its network configuration.
-For an IPv6-only host, the PREF64 information is essential, especially if the host implements the customer-side translator (CLAT) ([RFC6877]).
+For IPv6-only hosts, timely PREF64 discovery is critical, particularly for those performing local DNS64 or NAT64 functions, such as CLAT.
-The mechanism defined in [RFC7050] implies that the PREF64 information is not bundled with all other network configuration parameters provided by RAs, and can only be obtained after the host has configured the rest of its IPv6 stack.
+Until the PREF64 is obtained, the host's IPv4-only applications and communication to IPv4-only destinations are impaired.
-Therefore, until the process described in Section 3 of [RFC7050] is completed, the CLAT process can not start, which negatively impacts IPv4-only applications which have already started.
+The mechanism defined in [RFC7050] does not bundle PREF64 information with other network configuration parameters.

 ## Inflexibility